gramineproject/examples/openvino/README.md

 ## Running the benchmark in Gramine-SGX

+The below commands are utilizing only socket 0.

 ### Throughput runs

-Options `-nireq`, `-nstreams` and `-nthreads` should be set to the `number of logical cores per socket` for achieving maximum performance.
+Options `-nireq`, `-nstreams` and `-nthreads` should be set to the `number of logical cores on the socket 0` for achieving maximum performance.

 ```bash
 $ export THREADS_CNT=<Core(s) per socket * Thread(s) per core>